 Each time you get one of those major technology influxes, the quality of the graphics goes way up but the gameplay goes back to the simplest again because the bells and whistles have become so much cooler that you don’t need any depth.
 However, to compete with that [technologically pioneering title] you have to add depth, and to compete with that you have to add more depth, etc., until the next big technological advancement, when everything resets again back to that lowest common denominator of gameplay.

 The arrival of marvelous new technologies for making graphic adventures — the ICOM engine, Sierra’s AGI, Lucasfilm’s SCUMM — served to blow away a growing library of design wisdom as if it had never existed, leading to games like Space Quest and Uninvited that tried to survive on the bells and whistles of their technological gimmicks alone.
 Back in the late 1980s, with the punters eager to show off the audiovisual capabilities of their new 16-bit machines, perhaps that was good enough.
-But in the context of today it certainly isn’t, leaving us with nothing more than — one more time, with feeling — two really bad adventures games.
+But in the context of today it certainly isn’t, leaving us with nothing more than — one more time, with feeling — two really bad adventure games.

 14. Not soliciting player feedback.

 Not listening to your peers is one thing, but not listening to your own players is quite another.
 This is the deadliest sin of all, the most surefire way to make a bad adventure game.